zeroc-ice/ice-demos/visualBasic/Ice/README.md

 - [async](./async)

-  This demo illustrates the use of Asynchronous Message Invocation (AMI) and Asynchronous Message Dispatch (AMD).
+  This demo illustrates the use of Asynchronous Method Invocation (AMI) and Asynchronous Message Dispatch (AMD).

 - [bidir](./bidir)